EdwardRutz/pytest-fizzbuzz/README.md

 # TDD and Python FizzBuzz Kata

->Practicing TDD with Python
+>Practicing TDD with Python.
->-Fizz Buzz prints "Fizz" for numbers that are multiples of 3, "Buzz" for multiples of 5 and "FizzBuzz" for multioples of 3 and 5.
+>Fizz Buzz prints "Fizz" for numbers that are multiples of 3, "Buzz" for multiples of 5 and "FizzBuzz" for multioples of 3 and 5.

 ## Dependencies